 53. Aim High

 Have students trace their arms on colored paper and fill your door with student goals for the school year.
 Save these goals for reflection in June.

 Simply put, this door is a hoot!

-Fill an Instagram-inspired door with summer photos or clips from experiences that students can expect in your class (the covers of novels you’ll read, photos of the field trip to the zoo, students reading outside in the spring … ).
+We love Instagram-inspired classroom doors!
+Fill it with summer photos or clips from experiences that students can expect in your class (the covers of novels you’ll read, photos of the field trip to the zoo, students reading outside in the spring … ).